gugarosp/module-federation-host/README.md

 # Module Federation - Host

 This is an example of Module Federation host application.
 It will use components from another application.
+A live version of this application can be seen [here](https://t-latest-gustavo-pereira-module-federation-host-modul-a738af-ze.zephyrcloud.app/).

-## How to run
+## How to run locally

 1. Install [Node.js](https://nodejs.org/)